stripe/veneur/README.md

 Veneur is different for a few reasons.
 They enumerated here.

+## Protocol

+Veneur adheres to [the official DogStatsD datagram format](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format) with the exceptions below:

+* The tag `veneurlocalonly` is stripped and influenced forwarding behavior, as discussed below.

 ## Global Aggregation

 If configured to do so, Veneur can selectively aggregate global metrics to be cumulative across all instances that report to a central Veneur, allowing global percentile